 On July 20, 2021, the European Commission adopted a package of measures, including inter alia a proposal for a regulation establishing a new EU-level AML/CFT authority (the "AML Authority"), which is intended to be the central authority coordinating national authorities to ensure a consistent application of EU AML/CFT rules and to support financial intelligence units such as TRACFIN.
-This legislative package will be discussed by the European Parliament and Council.
-The Commission anticipates that the AML Authority will be established in 2023 with a view to starting most of its activities in 2024 and beginning direct supervision of certain financial entities in 2026.
+This legislative package is currently under discussion in the European Parliament and Council.
+The Council agreed its partial position on the proposal on June 29, 2022 and the Commission envisages adoption of the legislative proposals in 2022 and anticipates that the AML Authority will be established in 2023 with a view to starting most of its activities in 2024 and beginning direct supervision of certain financial entities in 2026.